dansholds/grapple-comps-min/content/posts/15029-flow-sub-only-underground.md

 3. Free entry into the Flow Sub Only 4

-Runner up will receive:
+Runner up will receive-

 Free entry into the Flow Sub Only 4

-WEIGHT CLASS: under 205lbs
+WEIGHT CLASS- under 205lbs

-Ruleset: EBI Rules - All submissions legal
+Ruleset- EBI Rules - All submissions legal

 6 minute regulation match, with FULL EBI Overtime